 You may encounter this error on an enrollment when the CA rejects the request.
 If the request is clearly not excessively long, review the request for invalid characters.
-Be sure to also check the default subject (see the Subject Format application setting on the Application Settings: Enrollment Tab on page 553).
+Be sure to also check the default subject (see the Subject Format application setting on the Application Settings: Enrollment Tab on page 556 and the subject defaults in certificate templates for both Configuring System-Wide Settings on page 333 and Enrollment Defaults Tab on page 346).
 Quotation marks should not be used in the fields of the default subject except in the case where these are part of the desired subject value, as they are processed as literal values.
 This is a change from earlier versions of Keyfactor Command where quotation marks were used around fields containing embedded commas.